PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 </figure>

 ## regression analysis
 After preparing the data, we may want to do some simple regression analysis for feature selection.
 Below is an example that looks at various lags and leads to find which is the most correlated one with the target.
+- When the target variable leads a input variable, the predicted will lag behind the actual.
+- When target leads a input, we cannot no longer call the input as a "driver", as it implies causality.
 <div class="code-head"><span>code</span>regression analysis.python</div>

 ```python